prkumar/uplink/docs/source/introduction.rst

             """List all organizations."""

-To drive this point home, the consumer defined above is equivalent to the following, slightly more verbose one:
+Let's drive this point home; the consumer defined above is equivalent to the following, slightly more verbose one:

 .. code-block:: python